This Tutorial describes how to extend the Eclipse IDE with custom plug-ins.

 3. Download the Eclipse IDE

-The Eclipse IDE provides multiple downloads which can be used to develop Eclipse based applications.
+The Eclipse IDE provides multiple downloads which can be used to develop Eclipse based applications and plug-ins.
 The most commonly used are:

 -

-Eclipse SDK - minimal IDE which you need for RCP development
+Eclipse SDK - minimal functionality needed for Eclipse based development

 -